top of page

 Cosy cottage in the heart of Pateley Bridge

-Our Stay at the Cottage
+Our Stay at the Cottage in Pateley Bridge

 The location is spot on.
-Being right in the middle of town means you’re only a short stroll from shops, pubs, cafés, and restaurants, yet the cottage remains surprisingly peaceful.
+Being right in the middle of town means you’re only a short stroll from shops, pubs, cafés, and restaurants.
+Yet, the cottage remains surprisingly peaceful.
 Everything you need is close by, making it an ideal spot for a relaxing break.

-Food, Pubs and Local Favourites
+Food, Pubs, and Local Favourites

 Walking and Scenery Around Pateley Bridge